spbenish/HIDInterface/README.md

 ## Common question

+### Using HIDAPI, how can you query the raw report descriptor?

 This is from stack overflow:
 http://stackoverflow.com/questions/17706853/using-hidapi-how-can-you-query-the-raw-report-descriptor

-Question: Using HIDAPI, how can you query the raw report descriptor?

 Answer: HIDAPI does not provide functions for getting or parsing the report descriptor.
 Since HIDAPI is for talking to a custom devices, these devices will likely contain all